rdbhost/Rdb.Js/README.md

 * *format:* either _json_ or _json-easy_. default = _json-easy_.

+* *repeat:* an integer >= 1, indicating the query is to be duplicated, and _repeat_ copies submitted as one transaction.
+Supply enough arguments to satisfy the whole transaction.

 * *domain:* what rdbhost server are you using?  default www.rdbhost.com

 * *callback:* a function that gets called with the data, once data is received.
 Used by functions, not by methods.